-7. Customer Choice
+4. Customer Choice

 - a.
-The District does not currently have a time-of-use pricing program in place.
-In the event a time-of-use pricing program is considered, development of such a program will be conducted through an open, public process. - b.
-The District will not implement a Home Area Network that enables customers to monitor and control their own appliances without prior written consent. - c.
-The District is confident in the advanced meter technology that has been deployed; however customers may opt-out of the advanced meters.
-Fees are established to offset the cost of meter replacement and manual reads.
+In the event rate design changes are considered, development of such changes will be conducted through an open, public process. - b.
+The District will not implement a Home Area Network that enables customers to monitor and control their own appliances without prior written consent.